Scottish Rite Masonic Museum & Library

 A Scottish Rite Mason, or a member of a youth organization sponsored by the Masonic fraternity in the Northern Masonic Jurisdiction who is:

 To apply, applicants should print the form, complete it, and mail it to the appropriate Valley secretary.
 Applicants should submit their application to the Valley of the sponsor of the applicant.
-Applications must be received by April first of each year that the applicant is applying for the scholarship.
+Applications must be received by April 1st of each year the applicant applies for the scholarship.